-- Construction - Surface Preparation: Surface preparation would be minimal.
-The mowing method of construction would also minimize the areas of grading and leveling.
+Surface Preparation: Surface preparation would be minimal.
+The mowing method of construction would also minimize the areas of

+- grading and leveling.
 Grading would be conducted in areas where existing topography must be modified for installation and operations.
 Surface drainage channels would remain largely unchanged. - Vegetation Removal: Vegetation would only be actively and completely removed in the areas of the power blocks, along a series of access roads, and in areas where topography modification is required for access or construction.
-These areas would be graded and vegetation tilled into the ground. - Vegetation Mowing, Clipping, or Crushing: In all other areas within the mowed configuration, vegetation would only be mowed or clipped to a height of 24 inches (61 centimeters), to allow for panel construction.
+These areas would be graded and vegetation tilled into the ground. - o Vegetation Mowing, Clipping, or Crushing: In all other areas within the mowed configuration, vegetation would be mowed or clipped to a height of 24 inches (61 centimeters), to allow for panel construction.
 Vegetation may be trimmed to no less than 18 inches (46 centimeters) tall under justifiable circumstances.
-In rare circumstances, vegetation in limited areas may need to be crushed to allow for construction of a panel or equipment.
-Crushing would be avoided to the greatest extent possible.
+Vegetation would need to be crushed to allow for construction of array rows.
 At a minimum, root-balls would remain in place on crushed vegetation so that it would regrow.
-Construction would occur to minimize crushed vegetation.
 Mowing would occur at a height that would not kill the dominant shrub and bunch grass species and would still result in functional habitat when tortoises are permitted to re-occupy the mowed site.
-Vegetation crushing also would occur during solar panel construction, but BMPs, which may include utilizing skid steer vehicles or other tracked vehicles and minimizing the construction passes during installation, would encourage continued viability of the native plant community.
-Construction would be accomplished through use of equipment selected to maximize slope-climbing capability, minimize width of footprint, minimize weight of equipment and ground pressure, and allow extended reach across multiple solar array rows.
+Mowing would only occur in the solar array areas where vegetation can affect the panels, equipment, or access.
+Utilizing skid steer vehicles or other tracked vehicles and minimizing the construction passes during installation would encourage continued viability of the native plant community.
+Construction would be accomplished through use of equipment selected to maximize slopeclimbing capability, minimize width of footprint, minimize weight of equipment and ground pressure, and allow extended reach across multiple solar array rows.
 A rubber tracked skid steer, or a steel tracked excavator could also be used. - Conduits Installation: Panels would be electrically connected to each other under the panel face to the inverter for each 4 by 4 array block.
 Underground conduit is needed to connect the electrical system from the inverter to the nearest substation.
-Conduits would be installed in or along access roads to the nearest substation and would require a trench up to 10 feet (3 meters) wide and 3 to 5 feet (0.9 to 1.5 meters) deep. - Workforce and Schedule: Similar workforces in both worker type and number would be required for construction of the mowing areas as for the traditional methods.
+Conduits would be installed in or along access roads to the nearest substation and would require a trench up to 10 feet (3 meters) wide and 3 to 5 feet (0.9 to 1.5 meters) deep. - O Workforce and Schedule: Similar workforces in both worker type and number would be required for construction of the mowing areas as for the traditional methods.
 The construction schedule; however, would require up to 40 percent more labor or up to 40 percent more equipment for construction in areas where the mowing method is used as compared with areas constructed using traditional methods.
 Little data is available on the increased labor required to construct mowed areas, since few projects have been constructed using these methods.
-The increase of up to 40 percent was provided by Bombard Construction based on their construction of the Valley Electric Association 15-MW Community Solar Project, located in Pahrump, Nye County, Nevada.
+The increase of up to 40 percent was provided by Bombard Construction based on their construction of the Valley Electric

+Association 15-MW Community Solar Project, located in Pahrump, Nye County, Nevada.
 Factors that contribute to the increased labor to construct mowed areas include the following: